A New Basis for Sparse Principal Component Analysis: The methods

 \subsection{Sparse component analysis}

-For sparse PCA, we impose an $\ell_1$-norm constraint\footnote{The $\ell_1$-norm constraint could be replaced by other sparsity constraints, e.g., the $\ell_{0}$-norm analogue.} on the loadings and formulate the following minimization of matrix reconstruction error:
+For sparse PCA, we impose an $\ell_1$-norm constraint\footnote{The $\ell_1$-norm constraint could be replaced by other sparsity constraints, e.g., the $\ell_{0}$-norm analogue.} on the loadings and formulate the following minimization of matrix reconstruction error (MRE)\footnote{MRE depicts the unexplained variation in the data, akin to the sum of squares error in regression.}:

 where $\gamma>0$ is the sparsity controlling parameter, and the columns of $Y$ are PC loadings. $ZBY\T$ is an approximation of $X$.

 The fundamental difference between formulation \eqref{eqn:sca1} and previous sparse PCA formulations is that the middle $B$ matrix is not necessarily diagonal.
 Compared to the diagonal $B$ case, this added flexibility has two merits---(i) it allows PCs to be column sparse and (ii) it allows sparse PCs to explain more variance in the data.